Healing Soba Noodle Soup

 - Sriracha sauce, if desired

-- Set a medium saucepan over medium-low heat.
+- Set a medium soup pot over medium-low heat.
 When hot, add the olive oil.
 Add the garlic, turmeric, and crushed red pepper.
 Cook, stirring, for about 1 minute, until the garlic is just fragrant and softened.
 Add the broth, coconut milk, ginger, soba noodles, and 1/4 teaspoon salt.

 - Increase heat to high.
 Bring to a boil, then reduce heat to low.
 Cover and simmer, stirring occasionally, for about 8 minutes, until the noodles are cooked through.